-We believe philanthropy has a voice in addressing homelessness and advancing solutions to prevent and end it with the new Presidential administration.
+We believe philanthropy has a voice in addressing homelessness and advancing solutions to prevent and end it with Congress and Presidential administration.
 As Funders Together to End Homelessness prepares to work with this administration, together with our national partners we are focused on continuing to make preventing and ending homelessness a bi-partisan priority.
 To accomplish this, we are focused on the following:

 This page will serve as a collection of information that will continually be updated with new reports, fact sheets, websites, and other resources that support these priority areas.